Angry Birds Epic: Plot

 Whenever the character is not in battle, players could equip and craft weapons, off-hand items, and consumable items.
 These items are obtained by crafting them with resources and spending another in-game currency called "Snoutlings", which are often dropped by defeated pigs or treasure chests.
-Whenever the player crafts or brews something, their quantity (Potions), damage (Weapons), or health (off-hand items) are increased by a random number from zero to three stars.
+Whenever the player crafts or brews something, their quantity (potions), damage (Weapons), or health (off-hand items) are increased by a random number from zero to three stars.
+Potions can heal or fill up the Rage Chilli.
+Weapons increase attack power while off hand items (shields) can increase health or defense.

-Multiplayer

 In December 2014, Angry Birds Epic was updated to include a multiplayer mode.
 The Player Arena had weekly leagues that award epic items to the top players.
 There were different tiers and the highest was the Diamond tier.